crosscompute/crosscompute-docs/selected-recipes-in-python.rst

 Specifying the data type of a tool argument provides the following benefits.

 - The script can assume that an argument matches its specified data type.
 For example, the script below can assume that its first argument is an integer because the framework performs basic integer validation before running the script.
-- The corresponding web application renders an appropriate query for the argument in the form.
+- The corresponding web application renders an appropriate query for the tool argument in the form.

 .. image:: _static/load-inputs-tool.png